Silvopasture in British Columbia

-Indigenous peoples in the area now bounded by British Columbia have used fire for thousands of years to remove tree and shrub cover.
+Indigenous people in the area now bounded by British Columbia have used fire for thousands of years to remove tree and shrub cover.
 This land management was done, in part, to improve grazing values.
 First for native ungulates that could be hunted, later for both wildlife and horses.
 This traditional use is the earliest expression of silvopasture principles in B.C.

 Multifunctional Resource Management